Dear Friends and Family of Hope,

 3. For Sarah as she continues her chemo treatments.

+4. For the safety of of our military.
 5. For Mary Ann Arbogast's husband, Chip - needed job transfer to the Indy area.

 6. For this years church goals and where God wants to take us as a congregation.